Jayden Halbgewachs

-Jayden Halbgewachs (born March 22, 1997) is a Canadian professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played for the Kunlun Red Star of the Kontinental Hockey League (KHL).
+Jayden Halbgewachs (born March 22, 1997) is a Canadian professional ice hockey forward who currently plays for HC Sierre of the Swiss League (SL).
 He formerly played for the San Jose Sharks of the National Hockey League (NHL).

 Early life

 Halbgewachs was born on March 22, 1997, in Regina, Saskatchewan, to father Jamie.
 He grew up as the middle of two other brothers, Taylor and Brandon.

 Playing career

 Amateur

 Growing up in Emerald Park, Saskatchewan, Halbgewachs played bantam AA ice hockey for the Prairie Storm before being drafted in the 2012 Western Hockey League (WHL) Draft by the Kamloops Blazers.
 In his last season of bantam AA, Halbgewachs recorded 89 points, including 55 goals, in 24 games.
 During this time, he also attended Greenall School and said his favourite subject was mathematics.
 Although Halbgewachs signed his WHL contract with the Blazers, he was traded to the Moose Jaw Warriors before playing his first major junior hockey game.

 Halbgewachs experienced a breakout season during his 2017–18 campaign and gained attention from NHL teams.
-After going undrafted in the 2017 NHL Entry Draft, Halbgewachs signed an entry-level contract with the San Jose Sharks on December 28, 2017.
+After going undrafted in the 2017 NHL entry draft, Halbgewachs signed an entry-level contract with the San Jose Sharks on December 28, 2017.
 At the time of his signing, he had recorded 61 points in 36 games and led all Canadian junior players in goals.
 Halbgewachs concluded the season with 70 goals in 72 games, becoming the first WHL player to reach the 70-goal plateau since Pavel Brendl during the 1998–99 season.
 As a result of his 129 overall points, which helped the Moose Jaw claim the WHL Regular Season title, he was recognized as the CHL's CCM Top Scorer.
 He was also named to the WHL Eastern Conference First All-Star Team.